craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 When the Fledgeling takes a Long Rest, if they have not consumed blood since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
 If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and they gain a Vampiric Progression.
 Then, if they have three or more Vampiric Progression, their symptoms progress to Stage Two, and their Vampiric Progression is reduced to 0.

 #### Stage Two
 At Stage Two, the diseased creature - colloquially known as a Childer - experiences their compulsion as a need, rather than a desire.
-The Childer gains vulnerability to fire and radiant damage.
+The Childer gains vulnerability to fire and radiant damage, and cannot enter a residence without permission from an occupant.
 If the Childer is exposed to blood, they make a DC 25 Wisdom Save.
 If they fail, they are compelled to consume the blood by any means necessary.
 If the Childer is exposed to sunlight, they take 3d10 radiant damage each round they are exposed.
 When the Childer consumes blood, they gain a Blood Token.
 A Childer can have at most a number of Blood Tokens equal to the value of their Proficiency Bonus.
 The Childer cannot gain Hit Points by any means except by spending Blood Tokens.

 A Childer can spend Blood Tokens in the following manners.
 	- As an Action, spend any number of Blood Tokens.
 When you do, you roll and expend a hit die to regain a number of hit points equal to the result plus your Con a number of times equal to the number of Tokens you spent.
-	- As a Bonus Action, spend a Blood Token to cast *charm person*.
+	- As a Bonus Action, spend a Blood Token to cast *charm person* or *charm monster*.
 Your Charisma is your spellcasting Ability for this spell.

 When the Childer takes a Long Rest, if they have a number of Blood Tokens equal to the value of their Proficiency Bonus, they gain a Vampiric Progression.
 Then, if they have five or more Vampiric Progression, their symptoms progress to Stage Three and their Vampiric Progression is reduced to 0.